pauloesampaio/pauloesampaio.github.io/_posts/2021-01-19-image_similarity_search.md

 If you have just a handful of images, it is fine, you can brute-force and calculate the distance to all vectors, order them and get the top-5.
 The challenge is when you have thousands or millions of images and you vectors space also have thousands of dimensions.
 In that case, which is the most common, calculate all the distances would be very computationally expensive, so we rely on approximate methods.

 This is in itself a research field and there are a couple of methods to do it.
-[This page](http://ann-benchmarks.com/) tracks all this algorithms and benchmarks them.
+[This page](http://ann-benchmarks.com/) tracks all these algorithm's implementations and benchmarks them.
 First time I did this, probably in 2015 or 2016, [Spotify's annoy](https://github.com/spotify/annoy) was the best one and I love it, super easy to use.
 A couple of years later it was surpassed by [nmslib](https://github.com/nmslib/nmslib), which we'll be using in this project.
-[Faiss](https://github.com/facebookresearch/faiss) from Facebook is also great specially if you are running it on a GPU.
+[Faiss](https://github.com/facebookresearch/faiss) from Facebook is also great, specially if you are running it on a GPU.

 With nmslib, we'll use the [HNSW](https://arxiv.org/abs/1603.09320)(Hierarchical Navigable Small World) method.
 It works by building an index that can be queried afterwards.
-The image below, although from Faiss documentation (Facebook ai team is great with communication), explain the idea:
+The image below, although from Faiss documentation (Facebook ai team is great with communication), explains the idea:

 <figure style="width: 75%"  class="align-center">
 <img src="{{ page.s3_bucket }}/faiss.jpg" alt="">